fdorothy/urbanovel/README.md

 The content is statically hosted with each part of the story containing a random UUID in the path.
 There's some extra JS that will traverse the story graph as new QR codes are found.
 You should be able to take a build and throw it up on some static hosting site, like netlify, for free and paste QR codes around.

+# Example Game

+Here's an example game: https://fdorothy.github.io/urbanovel/qrcodes.html

+All of the example game files are in the 'examples' directory in this git repo, and the build is in 'docs'.

 # Usage

 ```